sofyalaski/PixelArtSmartContract/README.md

 ## Context <a name="introduction"></a>
-In this project, the aim was to design simple pixel editor to create NFT work and publishing the NFTs with using the IPFS(Pinata).
-The smart contract that is inherited by ERC 721 single token was implemented.
+In this project, the aim was to design simple pixel editor to create and publish the NFTs with using the IPFS(Pinata).
+The smart contract that with a structure  inherited by ERC 721 single token was implemented.
+The Pixel Art UI in React was created by following this tutorial:https://github.com/alekspopovic/pixel-art-drawing-editor

 ## Application Design <a name="application-design"></a>